willf/dmap-python/README.md

   variable = Variable
   change = Change
 ```
-When DMAPython reads “interest rates are rising,” we’d like to say that it saw a ChangeEvent with the value of the variable attribute set to InterestRates and the value of the change attribute set to Increase.
+When DMAPython reads “interest rates are rising,” we’d like to say that it saw a `ChangeEven`t with the value of the variable attribute set to `InterestRates` and the value of the change attribute set to `Increase`.
 This can be accomplished with:

 ```Python
 p.associate(Increase,['rising'])